 It can be very frustrating to lose your job.
 It's even more frustrating if you were fired for illegitimate reasons.
 Illegal firing is often called wrongful termination.
 California law offers employees many rights, including protection against various types of wrongful termination.

-The most common type of California wrongful termination is discrimination.
-Discrimination is defined as treating somebody differently due to sex, race, or sexual orientation, among others.
-If your boss fires you because you are a woman, or because you are a homosexual, you should contact a San Jose wrongful termination lawyer immediately, as this is illegal.
-This category also includes religion; your boss cannot fire you for being a Christian or a Muslim or anything else.
+In San Jose, as in many other California cities, the most common wrongful termination claim is discrimination.
+An employer discriminates when it treats someone differently due to sex, race, religion, sexual orientation, or another protected trait.
+If your boss fires you because you are a woman, or because you are gay, you should contact an experienced employment lawyer immediately, as this is illegal.

 If you believe that you are a victim of wrongful termination, meet with a lawyer.
-Your lawyer will go over the details of the termination with you so that you can accurately determine whether or not your firing was, in fact, illegal and worth pursuing damages for.
-Your lawyer will then represent you in court and make an argument to the judge that you were wrongfully terminated.
-If successful, you can receive damages as part of the settlement of the case.
+Your lawyer will go over the details of the termination with you so that you can accurately determine whether or not your firing was, in fact, illegal.
+A lawyer can also help you figure out whether the damages you might receive are worth the time and money a lawsuit will require.
+If you decide to proceed, your lawyer will then represent you in court and in negotiations with your former employer, to try to resolve the case in your favor.